Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Concluding remarks

 \section{Concluding remarks}

-Concurrent game frames are the most widely used semantic frames for logics of strategic reasoning.
-Li and Ju~\cite{li_minimal_2025, li_completeness_2026} argued that standard concurrent game frames rely on three assumptions that may be overly strong, namely seriality, independence of agents, and determinism.
-They therefore proposed eight classes of general concurrent game frames, distinguished by which of these three properties are satisfied.
+Concurrent game frames are among the standard semantic structures for logics of strategic reasoning.
+Li and Ju~\cite{li_minimal_2025, li_completeness_2026} argued that the standard framework builds in three assumptions that may be too strong in some applications: seriality, independence of agents, and determinism.
+By choosing which of these assumptions to retain, one obtains the eight classes of general concurrent game frames considered in this paper.

-In this work, under the assumption that there are two agents, we showed that (1) with respect to actual powers, the eight classes of general concurrent game frames can be represented by eight corresponding classes of actual neighborhood frames, and (2) with respect to alpha powers, they can likewise be represented by eight corresponding classes of alpha neighborhood frames.
+Under the assumption that there are two agents, we established representation theorems for all eight classes at two levels of abstraction.
+For actual powers, we showed that the eight classes of general concurrent game frames are representable by the corresponding eight classes of $\PAC$-representative actual neighborhood frames.
+For alpha powers, we proved the analogous representation result for the corresponding classes of $\PAL$-representative alpha neighborhood frames.

-A natural next step is to establish these results without the assumption of only two agents.
-For actual powers, the construction used in the enoughness theorem relies essentially on the two-agent assumption.
-Extending the enoughness result to arbitrary finite agent sets appears to require fundamentally new techniques.
+A natural next step is to remove the two-agent restriction.
+Section~\ref{sec:weak-finite-agent-pac-representativeness-not-sufficient-pac-representability} shows that this cannot be done by simply reading the four actual representativeness conditions over arbitrary finite sets of agents.
+Those conditions remain necessary, but the three-agent counterexample shows that they fail to capture an additional constraint created by overlapping incomparable coalitions.
+In a genuine game frame, the restrictions of a full joint action to such coalitions must agree on their common agents; the four inclusion-based conditions do not record this agreement.
+Thus, for actual powers, the two-agent enoughness construction does not extend by a straightforward repetition of the same argument.
+An arbitrary finite-agent representation theorem appears to require new ingredients.
+Once the correct finite-agent actual conditions are isolated, one can then ask whether the actual-to-alpha method used in Section~\ref{sec:representing-alpha-powers} yields corresponding finite-agent alpha representation theorems.